watem-sedem/watem-sedem/docs/formulas-units.rst

 Note that :math:`S_e` is equal to :math:`S_o`, yet masked respectively for river and land pixels.

+WaTEM/SEDEM outputs include an erosion map that expresses E in kg/m²/year, equivalent to area-specific erosion rates reported in most other studies.
+Values can be multiplied with 10 to obtain typical erosion rates in ton/ha/year.
+A transport capacity map is also provided as an output, whereby the amount of sediment that can be transported through a pixel in downstream direction is shown in kg/pixel/year.

 In the table below the units of import input and output values/rasters are listed.